 If your antique shop is online, it can be open every day.
 If you have a brick and mortar storefront, your hours will be average retail hours such as 10:00 a.m. to 5:00 or 6:00 p.m.

-Before opening and after-hours activities – Log purchases and sales, tend to correspondence, research antiques, and attend flea markets, estate sales, garage sales, and antique auctions.
+Before opening and after-hours activities – Log purchases and sales, research antiques, and attend flea markets, estate sales, garage sales, and antique auctions.

 - Display cases